DFT+U and Quantum Monte Carlo study of electronic and optical properties of AgNiO$_2$ and AgNi$_{1-x}$Co$_{x}$O$_2$ delafossite: Results

-We first compare the electron density-of-states (DOS) obtained using PBE and PBE+U. As expected, the DOS for 2H-AgNiO$_2$ clearly exhibits metallic features with filled states at the Fermi level both for PBE and PBE+U (Fig.~\ref{fig:AgNiO2_PDOS}).
-Near the Fermi level, at about 1~eV above the Fermi level for PBE, we can see a small gap between the conduction and valence bands, which suggests the possibility of tuning metallic 2H-AgNiO$_2$ to a semiconductor by tuning this gap to open at the Fermi level through, {\em e.g.,} hole doping.
+To investigate how varied $p$-$d$ hybridization within the DFT+U scheme may change the electronic properties of AgNiO$_2$, we first compare the electron density-of-states (DOS) obtained using PBE and PBE+U. As expected, the DOS for 2H-AgNiO$_2$ clearly exhibits metallic features with filled states at the Fermi level both for PBE and PBE+U (Fig.~\ref{fig:AgNiO2_PDOS}).
+For both levels of theory, we can see a small gap beginning about 1~eV above the Fermi level, which suggests the possibility of tuning metallic 2H-AgNiO$_2$ to a semiconductor by tuning this gap to open at the Fermi level through, {\it e.g.,} hole doping.
 This gap is wider and closer to the Fermi level in PBE+U, as shown in Fig.~\ref{fig:AgNiO2_PDOS}(b).
-In addition, we confirmed that the Hubbard U leads to more semi-metallic electronic properties of AgNiO$_2$ as the conduction band minimum in PBE+U is closer to the Fermi level with lower DOS than in PBE.
-This suggests that localized Ni 3$d$ orbitals induce a semi-metallic nature in AgNiO$_2$, and that AgNiO$_2$ possesses an intriguing potential of tuning the band gap to a semi-conductor or insulator, something that is not predicted by more traditional DFT (eg. LDA or GGA) methods.
+In addition, we confirmed that the Hubbard U leads to more semimetallic electronic properties of AgNiO$_2$ as the conduction band minimum in PBE+U is closer to the Fermi level with lower DOS than in PBE.
+This suggests that localized Ni 3$d$ orbitals induce a semimetallic nature in AgNiO$_2$, and that AgNiO$_2$ possesses an intriguing potential of tuning the band gap to a semiconductor or insulator.